makegov/procurement-tools/README.md

 A handy collection of python utilities and tools to navigate federal contracting.

+## Features

+- [x] UEI validation
+- [x] Get a URL for an entity from USASpending
+- [x] Lookup a FAR provision by citation
+- [x] Get entity information from the SAM entity
+- [x] Access innovations from the Periodic Table of Acquisition Innovations

 ## Usage

+For full documentation, head to [the docs](https://procurement-tools.readthedocs.io/en/latest/).

 ```py
 from procurement_tools import FAR, UEI, USASpending, PeriodicTable